PhastPhood/jeff-gao-food/mapo-tofu/README.md

   <img src="img/dry.PNG" alt="Dry ingredients" width="200px"/>

 ### 4. Stir in salty/umami ingredients
-  Stir in doubanjiang — _unless you're using fermented black beans or pickled mustard greens_, you should add in enough so that it’s about as salty as you want the final dish to be since this is your main salt ingredient. _Add in other umami ingredients_ and cook for a minute or so.
+  Stir in doubanjiang — _unless you're using fermented black beans or pickled mustard greens_, you should add in a bit at a time: just enough so that it’s about as salty as you want the final dish to be since this is your main salt ingredient. _Add in other umami ingredients_ and cook for a minute or so.

   <img src="img/doubanjiang.PNG" alt="Doubanjiang" width="200px"/><img src="img/umami.PNG" alt="Other umami ingredients" width="200px"/><img src="img/mushroom-powder.PNG" alt="Mushroom powder" width="200px"/>